 My year training with Sutton School Direct was one of the most challenging experiences I have had to date but by far the most rewarding.
 My host school made me feel completely at home, not only with support from the English Department, but the course promoted building relationships across the school.
 I observed lead practitioners in various subjects which allowed me to adopt multiple strategies and tailor my own style of teaching.
 Both my host school and my placement school supported me fully, whilst simultaneously giving me the freedom to develop as an individual.
 The course also gave me the opportunity to observe teaching practices across the borough and I am still regularly in touch with people I formed relationships with, sharing resources and ideas.
 Being attached to a tutor group gave me an insight to the pastoral side of teaching which has helped massively now I have my own Year 7 tutor group this year.
 I am a firm believer that you get out what you put in, and both schools saw my enthusiasm to get involved and subsequently I was included on multiple trips including the theatre, outward bound, university visits and even a residential ski trip!
 Getting stuck in and making the most of every opportunity throughout the year led to me being offered jobs at both schools I worked in, and I was delighted to accept my position at Carshalton Boys Sport College.
 The training has given me great foundations for my NQT year, and I now confidently enjoy being responsible for my own classes.

-Natalie Williams is now in her NQT year at Carshalton Boys Sports College
+Natalie Williams is now teaching at Carshalton Boys Sports College